Airborne early warning and control: KJ-2000

 In May 1997, Russia and Israel agreed to jointly fulfill an order from China to develop and deliver an early warning system.
-China reportedly ordered one Phalcon for $250 million, which entailed retrofitting a Russian-made Ilyushin-76 cargo plane [also incorrectly reported as a Beriev A-50 Mainstay] with advanced Elta electronic, computer, radar and communications systems.
+China reportedly ordered one Phalcon for $250 million, which entailed retrofitting a Russian-made Ilyushin Il-76 cargo plane [also incorrectly reported as a Beriev A-50 Mainstay] with advanced Elta electronic, computer, radar and communications systems.
 Beijing was expected to acquire several Phalcon AEW systems, and reportedly could buy at least three more [and possibly up to eight] of these systems, the prototype of which was planned for testing beginning in 2000.
 In July 2000, the US pressured Israel to back out of the $1 billion agreement to sell China four Phalcon phased-array radar systems.
 Following the cancelled A-50I/Phalcon deal, China turned to indigenous solutions.
 The Phalcon radar and other electronic systems were taken off from the unfinished Il-76, and the airframe was handed to China via Russia in 2002.
 The Chinese AWACS has a unique phased array radar (PAR) carried in a round radome.
 Unlike the US AWACS aircraft, which rotate their rotodomes to give a 360 degree coverage, the radar antenna of the Chinese AWACS does not rotate.
 Instead, three PAR antenna modules are placed in a triangular configuration inside the round radome to provide a 360 degree coverage.
 The installation of equipment at the Il-76 began in late 2002 aircraft by Xian aircraft industries (Xian Aircraft Industry Co.).
 The first flight of an airplane KJ-2000 made in November 2003.
 All four machines will be equipped with this type.
 The last to be introduced into service the Chinese Air Force until the end of 2007.
 China is also developing a carrier-based AEW&C, Xian KJ-600 via Y-7 derived Xian JZY-01 testbed.

+KJ-200

+The KJ-200 is an AEW&C aircraft developed by the Shaanxi Aircraft Corporation of China.
+It is based upon the Shaanxi Y-8 military transport aircraft.
+4 are in service within the PLAAF and 6 are in service within the PLANAF.